otoolep/questdb.io/website/blog/2020-05-01-faster-more-accurate-sums.md

 QuestDB's threading model is non-blocking.
 So whenever a thread is waiting, it does not stay idle and unavailable for other work, unlike other time-series databases.
 It is released to the thread pool, and resumes work as soon as possible.

 While we wait for the memory, **we have plenty of CPU time which we can either release or use to improve sum accuracy without affecting performance**.
-If we use kahan sum and perform 4x as many operations, then as an illustration, our CPU usage time looks like this.
+If we use Kahan sum and perform 4x as many operations, then as an illustration, our CPU usage time looks like this.

 ![alt-text](assets/thread-work.png)